 - Details of this structure such as the exact substrate material, coatings used, application methods, and its dimensions will be provided by September 30, 2018

 - The interior of this structure has been developed to represent any or all of the following:

 - o Box girders, such as on bridges or frame rails of trucks

 o Highly structured areas: under antennas on ships, behind pipes, etc.

-o Small spaces such as fuel tanks and aircraft fuselage areas
+o Small spaces such as pipelines, fuel tanks, and aircraft fuselage areas